EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Experiment

 \subsection{Evaluation in Practical Networks}

 To evaluate the performance of \sysname under realistic network conditions, we implemented a simulated federated learning platform following \cite{ekaireb2022ns3}, using \texttt{ns-3}, a widely adopted discrete-event simulator for network communications \cite{henderson2008network}.
+Our simulation adopts \texttt{ns-3}’s point-to-point model to emulate realistic client–server TCP communication.
+We configure the TCP stack to match standard Linux implementations \cite{sarolahti2002congestion}.

 Following practical uplink (UL) and downlink (DL) bandwidth settings in \cite{konevcny2016federated}, we simulate four bandwidth scenarios: 0.2/1 Mbps, 1/5 Mbps, 2/10 Mbps, and 5/25 Mbps, with a fixed latency of 50ms to capture different network conditions.
 Figure~\ref{fig:time_evaluation} compares the computation and communication time of \sysname against baselines under these scenarios, using Llama2-7B trained on Dolly.
 Our results demonstrate that as network conditions deteriorate, communication time increasingly dominates the total training time.
-This effect is particularly notable given that actual throughput typically falls short of theoretical bandwidth.
+This effect is particularly notable given that actual throughput typically falls short of theoretical bandwidth; for instance, in our simulated environment, a 1Mbps bandwidth connection achieved an average throughput of only 0.89Mbps.
 These findings underscore the importance of developing communication-efficient fine-tuning methods.
 Across all conditions, \sysname significantly reduces communication overhead while introducing minimal computational cost.
 For instance, under the 1/5 Mbps setting, it reduces communication time by 79\% and total training time by 65\%.
 Moreover, the additional per-round computation cost remains \textit{below 3s}, making \sysname a practical solution for resource-constrained environments.